-- 1. Values shown are estimated projections and are not guarantees. - 2.
-Projected pension pot values are shown in today's terms, and do not need to be reduced further for the effect of future inflation. - 3.
-The starting pot size is assumed to be £31,810 the median value for members aged 40, with an annual salary assumption of £75,250. - 4.
+- 1. Values shown are estimated projections and are not guarantees. - Projected pension pot values are shown in today's terms, and do not need to be reduced further for the effect of future inflation. - 3.
+The starting pot size is assumed to be £31,280 the median value for members aged 41, with an annual salary assumption of £81,000. - 4.
 Inflation and salary increases of 2.5% p.a. has been assumed. - 5.
 Contributions are assumed be 10% p.a. - 6.
 The projected gross growth rates for each fund (before ongoing management charges and transaction costs are applied) are as follows:

-Annuity Lifestyle 0.50% p.a. above inflation for members further than 5 years from age 65 Remaining unchanged for members at or beyond age 65 LGIM Asia Pacific (ex-Japan) Equity Fund 4.50% p.a. above inflation Baillie Gifford UK Equity Alpha Fund 4.50% p.a. above inflation BlackRock Aquila Life MSCI World 2.50% p.a. above inflation BNY Mellon Absolute Return Bond 1.50% p.a. below inflation LGIM Liquidity Fund 1.50% p.a. below inflation Moderate Growth Fund 0.50% p.a. above inflation
+Annuity Lifestyle Strategy (Legacy Default) 1.50% p.a. above inflation LGIM Asia Pacific (ex-Japan) Equity Fund 4.50% p.a. above inflation Baillie Gifford UK Equity Alpha 4.50% p.a. above inflation BlackRock Aquila Life MSCI World 3.50% p.a. above inflation BNY Mellon Absolute Return Bond -0.50% p.a. below inflation LGIM Liquidity -0.50% p.a. below inflation

-- 7. The L&G Liquidity Fund have an estimated before inflation growth rate that is less than the assumed rate of inflation.
-This means that investing in this fund over the period shown has the effect of reducing the spending power of the retirement savings.
-Note that valuation of this fund may show lower volatility than other funds. - 8.
+- 7. The BNY Mellon Absolute Return Bond and L&G Liquidity funds have an estimated before inflation growth rate that is less than the assumed rate of inflation.
+This means that investing in these funds over the period shown is expected to have the effect of reducing the spending power of the retirement savings.
+Note that the valuation of these funds may show lower volatility versus other funds. - 8.
 For the purpose of the above illustration, where transaction costs are deemed negative (as calculated using the prescribed methodology), zero transaction costs have been assumed for prudence. - 9.
 Transaction costs used for the purpose of producing the illustrations are an average cost of past five scheme years.